SumoLogic/sumologic-documentation/docs/cse/integrations/automation-service-enrichments.md

 ---
 id: automation-service-enrichments
-title: Automation Service enrichments
+title: Enrichments and threat indicators
-sidebar_label: Automation Service enrichments
+sidebar_label: Enrichments and threat indicators
-description: Learn how enrichments and threat indicators are added by the Automation Service.
+description: Learn how enrichments include threat indicators.
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';

- In addition to being added by the [Insight Enrichment server](/docs/cse/integrations/insight-enrichment-server/), enrichments can also be added by the [Automation Service](/docs/cse/automation-service/about-automation-service).
-Enrichments added by the Automation Service can add [threat indicators](#threat-indicators) to show risk level in Insights and Entities.
+ Enrichments can add [threat indicators](#threat-indicators) to show risk level in Insights and Entities.

 ## Enrichments